JPeer264/node-rename-css-selectors/README.md

 - cwd (string): the working directory in which to seach.
 Default is `process.cwd()`
 - newPath (string): in which folder the new files should go.
 Default is `rcs`
 - flatten (boolean): flatten the hierarchie - no subfolders.
 Default is `false`
-- jsx (boolean): if the file is a react jsx file.
-Default is `false`
+- parserOptions (object): all available options from `espree`: Default is [here](https://github.com/JPeer264/node-rcs-core/blob/master/docs/api/replace.md#js)

 Example: